Co-Evolve/mujoco-utils/README.md

       uses numpy arrays.
 * Observations are implemented using Observables; these define retriever functions that extract the observation based on the state datastructure and provide an easy way to implement observations.
-* 'DualMuJocoEnvironment' provides the unification of MJC and MJX, and allows conditional environment creation based on a backend string.
+* DualMuJocoEnvironment provides the unification of MJC and MJX, and allows conditional environment creation based on a backend string.
 * Both MJC and MJX support human-mode and rgb_array rendering modes.
     * Note: MJX rendering is slow due to the offloading of datastructures of the GPU